ZJZheng/Mathematics/README.md

   5. At this stage, the user can choose to leave the program or continue.
 If to leave, the program will be closed automatically.
 If to continue, the user needs to pick a question type again to start a new quiz. <br />
   6. After several quizzes are taken, the user shall get a sense of where his or her weaknesses are in mathematics. <br />
   7. The program can be used for self studying or for in-class/take-home quizzes/exams. <br />
   8. The program does not use any database.
-The questions are generated randomly by the program.
-Thus, each time the user will meet new questions. <br />
+The problems are generated randomly by the program.
+Thus, each time the user will meet new problems. <br />
-  9. For the Matrix Inversion questions, all matrices generated are guaranteed to be invertible.  <br />
+  9. For the Matrix Inversion problems, all matrices generated are guaranteed to be invertible.  <br />

 ## Make a change of the program: <br />
   1. Change the codes in 'Mathematics.py' <br />